-Biblical and Theological Studies Major
+Biblical Studies Major

-The biblical and theological studies major is designed to prepare some students for admission to seminary and various ministries of teaching the Word.
+The biblical studies major is designed to prepare some students for admission to seminary and various ministries of teaching the Word.
 For others it provides the basic foundation in biblical education needed for various church vocations and ministries both at home and around the world.
 Still others are encouraged to make the Bible their major emphasis in a broad liberal arts education, which will enable them to live effectively and productively for Christ in various places and vocations.

-Requirements for the Major in Biblical and Theological Studies
+Requirements for the Major in Biblical Studies

-Students majoring in this department are required to take nine courses in the department in addition to the two core requirements (BIB101 and BIB103).
-The nine required courses beyond the core are:
+Students majoring in biblical studies are required to take 10 courses in the department in addition to the two core requirements (BCM101 and BCM103).
+The ten required courses beyond the core are: